-- This copy of the Sibelius Violin Concerto boasts outstanding Living Stereo sonics from 1960 and a fiery performance from Heifetz
+- With excellent Double Plus (A++) grades on both sides, this copy of the Sibelius Violin Concerto boasts seriously good Living Stereo sonics from 1961 and a fiery performance from Heifetz in his prime

-- It’s some of the best sound we have ever heard for the work, right up there with the Ricci on Decca/London
+- It’s some of the best sound we have ever heard for the work, right up there with Ricci’s on Decca/London

 - If you have one of our killer Hot Stampers of the Beethoven or Tchaikovsky violin concertos, you know exactly the sound I am talking about